adeaver/grammargrove/README.md

 - [ ] Frontend should display accents not as numbers
 - [ ] Enter should work on forms
 - [ ] Infra: frontend doesn't always rerender
+- [ ] Definitions for phrases should be stripped of punctuation, trimmed, and lowercased on quizzes

 #### Tech Debt
 - [X] Word search bar should be a separate component